jakenelsonnn/wordl/README.md

 This is a work in progress.
 This is a grid that shows the game history: each square is a game you have played, colored by how many guesses (or grey if the game was lost).
 The grid is in order of left to right, top to bottom.
 In the order of 1 through 6 guesses, the colors of the squares are blue, green, yellow, yellow-orange, orange, red.
 I will add a header/title to this page and likely a "key" as well (similar to the one on the graph page.

+**Screenshots for four and six letter games and their bar graphs can be seen in the screenshots folder**

 # Features Still Needed

 I still need to program the History Mosaics for four and six letter games.
 Furthermore, the History screens need some labels.